Homestead business checklist for doing what you love, where you want to live.

-- Sell it locally — in person sales, farmer’s market sales, consignment sales or wholesale to local gift shops all come into play.
+- Sell it locally — in-person sales, farmer’s market sales, consignment sales or wholesale to local gift shops all come into play.
 Which of these is your product best suited to?
 Is your ideal customer in any of these venues?
 If so then you should be, too.

 - Sell it globally — internet sales through a blog or website, partnering with a larger online presence like Etsy or Amazon — all these are possibilities.
-The internet has created a huge market with millions of sellers sending out their message to your ideal customer.
+The internet has created a huge market with millions of sellers sending out their messages to your ideal customer.
 Is he on the internet?
 If so, then you should be, too.